Casual resort dress code explained:

 City hotels in tropical locations, tend to be more formal than golf resorts in the same area.

 Below are some images if resort casual attire and resort casual evening attire.

 What Is Casual Resort Dressing?

-If you're heading to a country club, upscale resort, cruise ship or even some high-end hotels, you might find yourself staring down the barrel of a "resort casual" or "casual resort" dress code.
+Casual Resort Attire is clothing that you wear if you're heading to a country club, upscale resort, cruise ship or even some high-end hotels, you might find yourself staring down the barrel of a Dress code "resort casual" or "casual resort" dress code.
 What the heck does that even mean?
 In broad terms, think of resort attire that is comfortable but still looks good, made of breathable fabrics that don't need to be ironed – a notch somewhere between swimwear and evening wear.

 Resort Casual for Men

 For Resort Casual Mens Attire, when it comes to defining resort casual, men have it a little easier than women – or at least the rules are a little more clear for gentlemen.
 As long as you're wearing a collared shirt, nice pants made of linen or cotton, and closed-toe shoes that aren't full-on dress shoes, you're fine.
 Boat shoes and loafers work well, and some places don't mind nice tennis shoes as part of resort casual attire.
 In some venues, trendy jeans and upscale sandals are also acceptable.